Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 01.33.58 UTC
+- WIB: Rabu, 10 September 2025 02.20.36 UTC
-- WITA: Rabu, 10 September 2025 02.33.58 UTC
+- WITA: Rabu, 10 September 2025 03.20.36 UTC
-- WIT: Rabu, 10 September 2025 03.33.58 UTC
+- WIT: Rabu, 10 September 2025 04.20.36 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success